hazymorning/origami/README.md

 Two ideas run through everything: sensors do the thinking and cards only display it, and nothing on screen is allowed to jump while loading.
 More on both in [Patterns](#patterns).

+> [!NOTE]
+> Vertical and horizontal stack cards are not being used in this dashboard because they add lag.
+Grid cards don't add any lag for some mysterious reason, so those are used instead.

 ## Setup

 <details>